 Gryffindors, on the other hand, were much more sensible.
 They did things because they wanted to, not because they thought it would get them something later.
 They had courage.
-They had principles.
-And above all, they had nerve.
+They had nerve.

-Which was why they were going to stomp the rest of the school in Quidditch for the sixth year running.
+Which was why they were going to stomp the rest of the school in Quidditch again this year.

 That is, assuming her teammates didn't kill her first.

-Rose had been working with her friend Natalia on their Herbology assignment in the library when Natalia had asked, curiously, whether Quidditch practice had been canceled.
+Rose had been working with her friend Natalia Jordan on their Herbology assignment in the library when Natalia had asked whether Quidditch practice had been canceled.

 Rose, who had not been paying very close attention to the time and consequently thought it was significantly earlier than it actually was, had cursed, stuffed her books, parchment, and quill into her bag, and beat a hasty retreat to Gryffindor Tower.

 She was almost fifteen minutes late by the time she burst into the changing room.
-Her cousin James, was sitting backwards in the chair he and Roxanne had charmed two years before in honour of his being made captain.
-The lions that had at one point been stationary decorations were constantly on the prowl, moving up and down its legs and across the seat and back.
+James was sitting backwards in the chair he and their cousin Roxanne had charmed two years before in honour of his being made captain.
+The lions that had at one point been stationary decorations were prowling up across the back of the seat; they seemed to have picked up James's impatience.